 - Once it comes to a boil reduce the to a low simmer

 - Simmer until liquid begins to reduce

-- Put the lid on put in the oven for hours
+- Put the lid on the pot put in the oven for 4 hours

-- Once they’re fall off the bone tender remove from the liquid
+- Once the short ribs are fall off the bone tender remove from the liquid

-- Strain liquid, then put the liquid back on the cooktop and reduce it further if you like.
+- Strain liquid, discarding the solids, and put the sauce back on the cooktop and reduce it further if you like.
 The longer it reduces the richer it will be.